 After further surgery at one week old, little Jessica stayed in hospital for a month.
 Further operations took place at 14 weeks old and six months.
 Each time, baby Jessica’s recovery was fraught with worry.
 She suffered wound infections and other complications, had to be tube fed, and needed many different medicines.

 Researchers like Dr Pablo Lamata are working to bring hope to families affected by HLHS.
-You can read Louise's moving account of what it's like to discover your child has a serious heart condition, and an update on life as a heart family.

 1. Khairy P et al. Univentricular heart.
 Circulation.
 2007; 115(6): 800-12.